Gens Vegan Veggie Lasagna

 Preheat the oven to 350F.

 3. In another frying pan, heat oil and add the onion.
-When translucent, add the kohlrabi.
-Sauté for 2 min.
-Add kale, sauté everything until kohlrabi is soft and kale is wilted.
+When translucent, add the kale, until soft.
 Put aside.

 4. Blend the tofu, lemon juice, sugar (or honey), and oil in a food processor (it may be better to do half the filling recipe at a time= easier for the blender) until smooth.
-Add the salt, garlic or garlic strand, and mix.
-Add this mix and the basil to the kale mix.
+Add the salt, garlic, and mix.
+Add this mix and the basil to the kale.
 Adjust seasonings.
-Depending on how firm your tofu is, this filling should have the consistency of ricotta cheese (for smoother texture, add more oil or water).
+This filling should have the consistency and taste of ricotta cheese (for smoother texture, add more oil or water).

 5. Cover the bottom of a 9 by 13-inch shallow baking dish with some sauce.
-Layer the noodles and the tomato sauce- just enough to cover the noodles.
-Add another noodle layer and spread a bit of tomato sauce and top with half of your filling.
-Add another noodle layer and spread with a bit of tomato sauce and top with the remainder of your filling.
-Add another layer of noodles and tomato sauce.
-Add the final layer of noodles and make sure to cover with enough tomato sauce to cover all the noodles.
-With your hands, crumble the remaining tofu on top of the lasagne (optional).
+Layer the noodles and the sauce.
+Add another noodle layer and spread a bit of sauce and top with half of your filling.
+Add another noodle layer and spread with a bit of sauce and top with the remainder of your filling.
+Add another layer of noodles and sauce.
+Add the final layer of noodles and make sure to cover with enough sauce to cover all the noodles.
+With your hands, crumble the remaining tofu on top with you hands.
 Sprinkle a few more chopped fresh basil leaves and add a sprinkle of salt and pepper.

 6. Bake covered (with aluminum foil), for approximately 30 minutes.
 Uncover and bake for another 5 minutes.
 Let stand 10 minutes before serving.